jnozzi/cocoadev.com/markdown/HowDoIBPalettesWork.md

 The problems that I'm having (or see for the future) involve how the selection rectangle is drawn.
 First they are much bigger than they are in IB.
 The code

-General/NSRect frame = [draggedView frame];
+NSRect frame = [draggedView frame];
-General/NSFrameRect(frame);
+NSFrameRect(frame);

-leaves a margin around most controls (like General/NSButton) where in IB the rectangle is snug up to the edge of the button.
+leaves a margin around most controls (like NSButton) where in IB the rectangle is snug up to the edge of the button.
 I'm trying to figure out how IB is determining what rect to draw.
-Possible it's combining the frames of all the General/NSCells in a View and drawing that.
+Possible it's combining the frames of all the NSCells in a View and drawing that.

 The other problem is that the selection rectangle is drawn behind all controls.
 I can think of two ways to solve this but I don't know which is better.
 One way is to overlay another View (or Cell?)  just to draw highlights.
 It wouldn't do any event processing.
-The other way is to draw all the subviews to an image and draw that image onto my General/DragView and then the highlighting on top.
-I think this way may ruin some of the built-in drawing handling done by General/NSView.
+The other way is to draw all the subviews to an image and draw that image onto my DragView and then the highlighting on top.
+I think this way may ruin some of the built-in drawing handling done by NSView.